 |DHA (22:6 n-3)||0.038 g||--|

-For prolonged storage (1 month); boil and remove meat from the shell, then place in containers in freezer, covered in a brine and close with a lid.
+For prolonged storage (1 month); boil and remove meat from the shell, then place in containers in the freezer, covered in brine, and close with a lid.

 For tastier crawfish, before boiling, block the holes in the shell with fresh crustless bread, preferably pressed between fingers.
 Crawfish can be boiled, steamed, grilled, or poached in fish stock.